googleapis/google-cloud-java/README.md

     ```
   * If running locally for development/testing, you can use the
   [Google Cloud SDK](https://cloud.google.com/sdk/).
 Create Application Default Credentials with
-  `gcloud auth application-default login`, `google-cloud` will automatically detect such
+  `gcloud auth application-default login`, and then `google-cloud` will automatically detect such
   credentials.
   * If you already have an OAuth2 access token, you can use it to authenticate (notice that in this
-  case the access token will not be automatically refreshed):
+  case, the access token will not be automatically refreshed):
   ```java
   Storage storage = StorageOptions.newBuilder()
       .setCredentials(new GoogleCredentials(new AccessToken(accessToken, expirationTime)))